manriif/jcef-compose/README.md

 ## Supported platforms

-* Windows, arm64 not supported
+* Windows, OSR is not supported on arm64
 * macOS
 * Linux